 In August 2018, The Joseph School launched The Build The Future Campaign to continue the work and vision of adding 30 students each year, taking them through Philo (equivalent to a standard HS diploma) while also developing servant leaders for Haiti’s future.

-The Joseph School is planning to access new students in June 2019, bringing the total student body to 150 students (grades first through fifth) in September 2019.
+The Joseph School is planning to access new students in June 2020, bringing the total student body to 180 students (grades first through sixth) in September 2020.